BrunoOMelo/Leaning_Python/README.md

 # Leaning_Python
- Repository about studis of python, level begginer.
+ Repository about studying of python, level begginer.